Putian Fujian, China Travel Guide

 Plan your budget for a trip to Putian using Chinese Yuan (CNY), also called Renminbi (RMB).
 The exchange rate fluctuates, so check current rates before your trip (e.g., approximately A SINGLE dollar = 7.2-7.3 CNY, 1 EUR = 7.8-7.9 CNY).

-Mobile payment dominates inside China.
+Mobile payment dominates in China.
 WeChat Pay and Alipay are close toly universal for daily transactions.
 Cash is less common.
 Set up your mobile payment apps before arriving or soon after with a local SIM card.

 These estimates cover basic expenses per person, per day.
 Actual costs vary based on personal options and travel style.